 The most important attribute for store owners is a keyword value.
-Keyword is valuable if it leads to a sale.
-You can also deem it as valuable if it leads to a sign up, newsletter opt-in, pdf download or if it’s sticky (meaning people are staying longer on your site, exploring multiple pages, low Bounce Rates, etc.).
+A keyword is valuable if it leads to a sale.
+You can also deem it as valuable if it leads to a sign-up, newsletter opt-in, pdf download or if it’s sticky (meaning people are staying longer on your site, exploring multiple pages, low Bounce Rates, etc.).

 Store owners are often falling into a trap of the most popular keywords but are not looking at their value.
 Therefore, it’s important to have web analytics installed so you can track visitors’ actions after coming to your site by certain keywords.

 SEO changed over the last few years and it became increasingly harder to rank for keywords.
 We see new store owners trying to rank for longer and longer keywords because shorter, more generic keywords are already too hard to rank.
 Mind the keyword difficulty when considering it.

 Your keyword list can change over time so be sure to revisit this process or some steps of this process after some time.
 You may find that there are new opportunities and decide to change your SEO strategy.
 But, be patient with the keywords you choose because ranking highly for keywords can be a long process (often up to 6 months).